 Need relaxation?
 Book your getaway in scenic New Glasgow, Prince Edward Island.
 Relieve some stress on the golf course at Glasgow Hills and then pay a visit to the Island Preserve Company, where you can sample some of the finest jams in the province.
 But if you thought the jam was good, wait until you sink your teeth into a lobster at New Glasgow Lobster Suppers.

 Sometimes it’s hard to beat big-city life.
 Which brings us to Regina, the capital city of Saskatchewan.
 This magnificent metropolis has everything you need for a joyous vacay.
-Take for instance the Royal Saskatchewan Museum, where the T. Rex Discovery Center is located.
-And if you’re lucky enough to be visiting during the middle of August, be sure to secure your tickets for the Regina Folk Festival.
+Take for instance the Royal Saskatchewan Museum, where the T. Rex Discovery Centre is located.
+And if you’re lucky enough to be visiting during early August, be sure to secure your tickets for the Regina Folk Festival.
 Banjos, fiddles, and mandolins galore.

 The San Juan Islands are full of hidden treasures, including roaming pods of orcas, several postcard-landscaped islands both inhabited and uninhabited, and more cute towns than you can count.
 Take Friday Harbor, Washington, for example.
 With its stunning landscape of tall pine trees and a gorgeous waterfront district, this needs to be your next vacation destination.
 Between kayaking with wild killer whales, enjoying fresh produce at the farmer’s market, and slurping down oysters at Coho Restaurant, you won’t soon regret your time driving through the Pacific Northwest.